offjangir/RobotArena/README.md

 #### CogAct

-* You should follow the instructions on how to download/use the CogAct model as instructed here https://github.com/microsoft/CogACT
+* You should follow the instructions on how to download/use the CogAct model as instructed in the [CogACT repository](https://github.com/microsoft/CogACT)

 Activate the Conda environment and run the server:
 ```bash